microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 How often are developers using this control with an indefinite number of pages?
 * Measurement: Count of how many applications include the pager control type and have the NumberOfPages property empty.

-## Open Questions
-* How does narrator handle localization?
-In the “page x of y” scenario how would that work if we switch from LTR to RTL?